jhayes-tc/lunch/README.md

 npm run dev
 ```

+> [!WARNING]
+> I have had some problems with the frontend freezing when using turbo _after_ adding DaisyUI.
+So I have been running them in separate terminals, would appreciate someone fixing that though.

 ### Alternatively you can run each in a separate terminal

+> [!NOTE]
 > After doing setup

 Terminal #1